Pre-K Printable Fun

 Inventory what's left

-• Take with you when you are shopping to see what you have and what you need at a glance.
+• Shopping: Take your inventory with you when shopping to know exactly what you already have and what needs replacing.

 You might also like: